Things to do in Tallinn in winter

-Tallinn winter activities and attractions.
-Check below for Tallinn top attractions during the Christmas season or any time in the winter.
+Looking for Tallinn winter activities and attractions?
+Check below for our recommendation on Tallinn’s top attractions during the Christmas season or any other time in the winter.

-In December we spent a few days as guests of the Storyteller’s nest in Tallinn, Estonia – through our partner Visit Estonia.
+We visited Tallinn in December and spent a few days as guests of the Storyteller’s nest in Tallinn, Estonia – through our partner Visit Estonia.
 What a treat this was, and despite being there for only a few days, it was well worth the trip!

 Tallinn is the capital of Estonia, one of the Baltic states, and is situated on the shore of the Gulf of Finland , opposite Helsinki.
 The Storyteller’s flat where we stayed is situated very close to Fat Margaret and St. Olaf’s Church, and provides very easy walking access to Tallinn cruise port and the Old Town.

 Tallinn is a very old town dating back to the 13th century – the Old Town itself is one of the best preserved medieval cities in Europe.
 It is also a Unesco World Heritage Site.